 Have you ever had fictitious characters come to life or help you with your writing?
 I’d love to know about them.
 Leave the details in the comments section.

-If you missed my previous posts on Diversity With A Twist, here they are.
+If you missed my previous Diversity With A Twist posts, here they are.

 Where do you start when writing fiction?
 Continue reading